vassiliphilippov/erct-papers/docs/erct_specification.md

 #### Y - Year Duration

-- The intervention must last for at least one full academic year.
+- Outcomes must be measured at least one full academic year after the intervention begins, even if the intervention itself is shorter.
+- A year is typically defined as the full academic cycle (~9–10 months) but can be different in different contexts, check the paper for more details.
-- Check for: Clear statement of intervention duration covering a full academic year, with specific start and end dates.
+- Check for: Clear statement of intervention tracking covering a full academic year, with specific start and end dates.
 - If this stronger Year Duration criterion is met then weaker "T - Term Duration" criterion is also considered as met.

 ##### Problem